rifatz-the-analyst/Kimia-Farma-Performance-Analysis-of-Sales-Customer-and-Inventory/README.md

 **Finding**

 A total of 201 product-branch combinations had zero inventory on hand despite ongoing customer demand.
-Based on the average daily sales over the past three months, these stockouts could result in an estimated gross revenue loss of approximately **Rp707 million within seven days**.
+Based on the average daily sales over the past three months, these stockouts could result in an estimated gross revenue loss of approximately **IDR 2.3 billion within seven days**.

 **Recommendation**